Rishi Sunak drawn into in-law Narayana Murthy Amazon tax dispute | Business

 Cloudtail India Pvt Ltd - the online retailing joint venture of Infosys co-founder N R Narayana Murthy's firm and Amazon.com - faced a 5.5 million pounds demand, including interest and penalties, from tax authorities after it paid ''meagre'' taxes over the past four years, a media report said on Monday.

-Amazon reportedly developed independent sellers such as Cloudtail, as 'special merchants' which enjoyed over 35 percent of total sales on the platform until 2019.
+Amazon reportedly developed independent sellers such as Cloudtail, as 'special merchant' which enjoyed over 35 per cent of total sales on the platform until 2019.

 It said that it is not known precisely what the tax dispute is about and the company said that it was contesting the bill, adding that since the ''matter is sub judice, we are unable to comment any further".